-Green Chili Cornbread
+Green Chile Cornbread

-This moist, chili-flavored cornbread is an ideal companion to bean dishes, stews, and other hearty fare.
-From Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.
+This moist vegan cornbread, spiked with green chile peppers, is an ideal companion to bean dishes, stews, and other hearty fare.
+Adapted from Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.

-- 1 1/2 cups cornmeal, preferably stone ground
+- 1 cup cornmeal, preferably stone ground

 - 1 teaspoon baking soda

-- 1/2 teaspoon baking powder
+- ½ teaspoon baking powder

 - 1 teaspoon salt

-- 1/4 cup olive oil
+- ¼ cup olive oil

 - 1 to 2 small fresh hot chile peppers, seeded and minced, or one 4-ounce can chopped mild green chilies

-- 1/2 cup frozen corn kernels, thawed
+- ½ cup frozen corn kernels, thawed

-Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F.

-Combine the first 6 (dry) ingredients in a mixing bowl and stir together.
+- Combine the first 6 (dry) ingredients in a mixing bowl and stir together.